8 Types of Maintenance Inspections & Examples

 - Maintenance staff is educated and trained in basic inspection processes

-Types of maintenance inspections
+8 types of maintenance inspections

-- Safety inspections: Safety inspections can include everything from checking and restocking first aid kids to inspecting fall protection and harness equipment.
+Safety inspections can include everything from checking and restocking first aid kids to inspecting fall protection and harness equipment.
 It can also include checking those components of machinery and equipment that are critical for safe operation.

-- Failure finding inspections: These inspections check the operation of back-up or protective devices that cannot be readily checked unless a primary system fails.
+These inspections check the operation of back-up or protective devices that cannot be readily checked unless a primary system fails.
 Failure instances must be simulated to test these components of equipment or machinery.

-- Lighting inspections: Bulbs should be checked regularly and replaced in a group when they begin to fail for efficiency.
+Bulbs should be checked regularly and replaced in a group when they begin to fail for efficiency.
 In addition, a technician should examine controls, filters, and baffles on transformer systems as well as cables, hardware, and gaskets on exterior lights.

-- Electrical inspections: Begin with simple battery replacement in smoke and carbon monoxide detectors as well as flashlights and testing equipment.
+Begin with simple battery replacement in smoke and carbon monoxide detectors as well as flashlights and testing equipment.
 Timers and photocells should be inspected and exhaust fans should be cleaned regularly.

-- HVAC Inspections: Air intake, filers, motors, and ductwork should be inspected and cleaned regularly.
+Air intake, filers, motors, and ductwork should be inspected and cleaned regularly.
 Technicians should check drainage functioning of condensation pans and secure loose panels, guards, and hardware.
 Safety equipment and controls should also be checked.

-- Building interior inspections: Check walls, ceilings, and floors for damage, leaks, or other deterioration.
+Check walls, ceilings, and floors for damage, leaks, or other deterioration.
 Be sure to remove hazards and ensure proper operation of doors and locks.
 Restroom areas should be inspected for problems, and alarms should be tested.

-- Building exterior inspections: Check paint, walls, windows, and doors for damage regularly as well as any foliage that may damage the walls or foundation.
+Check paint, walls, windows, and doors for damage regularly as well as any foliage that may damage the walls or foundation.
 Inspect the roof, drains, and gutters.
 Inspect sidewalks, driveways, and railings for hazards and damage.
 The overall campus should be inspected for debris as well as outdoor hazards like fallen branches.

-- Plumbing inspection: This system should be checked at least once a year for leaks, noises, and damage.
+This system should be checked at least once a year for leaks, noises, and damage.
 Water boosters, water chillers, condenser fans, and circulation pumps must be lubricated, and water boilers and heaters should be fire-tested.
 Sewage and sump pumps should be inspected regularly and replaced as needed.

 Example of a maintenance inspection